 Kelly is dedicated to telling the kinds of meaningful, exciting stories she loves to read and watch.
-She holds a Bachelor’s degree in Psychology from the University of Tennessee, Knoxville and she studied graduate level Interactive Media at Quinnipiac University.
-Prior to writing fiction, she spent more than a decade telling the stories of small businesses and their founders so the most positive and authentic parts could shine through.
-Her various work has been featured in national press including NPR, Entrepreneur Magazine, Huffington Post, Parents.com, and Los Angeles Times.
+She holds a Bachelor’s degree in psychology from the University of Tennessee, Knoxville and she studied graduate level interactive media at Quinnipiac University.
+Prior to writing fiction, she told the stories of small businesses and their founders.

 As a kid, Kelly grew up with a dad who would read a book, ask her to read it, too, and then insist they discuss it together.
-The topics were weighty things, like philosophy, religion, history, spirituality, psychology, creativity, love, cognition, perception, birth, death, and the afterlife.
 Although her father passed away when she was a teenager, her passion for life’s big questions lives on.
 That passion is often reflected in Kelly's thrillers, giving them a depth which leaves readers wanting more and thinking about her stories long after the last lines are read.

 In her free time, Kelly enjoys travel, good books, and good food, as well as a variety of media including movies, TV, music, and social media.
-She lives in the Nashville suburb of Franklin, Tennessee with her husband Sam and their two teenage sons.
+Kelly is also founder of a Nashville-area group called Nashville Indie Authors for independent authors who are serious about earning a living from their craft.
+She lives in Franklin, Tennessee with her husband Sam and their two teenage sons.

 Need to get in touch?
 Contact Kelly.